A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Former Governor Dennis Daugaard laid out the details of the work requirement in his State of the State address in January 2018, and the state published the proposed waiver application in May 2018.
 The waiver proposal has been pending CMS approval since 2018, but the Biden administration notified states in 2021 that Medicaid work requirements were essentially a non-starter; all of the previously approved work requirements were revoked by the Biden administration in 2021, and no pending work requirement proposals have been approved.
 South Dakota began voluntary enrollment in the Career Connector program in July 2018.

-Legislation impacting South Dakota Medicaid
+South Dakota Medicaid history and details

-Legislation impacting South Dakota Medicaid
+South Dakota Medicaid history and details

 South Dakota Medicaid history